Septoplasty / Balloon Sinuplasty in Princeton and Monroe, NJ

 During your consultation, your medical history will be reviewed, and Dr. Kay will ask you about the symptoms you’ve experienced.
 He’ll perform a thorough examination in order to determine if septoplasty or balloon sinuplasty is right for you.
 You’ll have an opportunity to discuss your concerns and ask any questions you have about the proposed treatment.

-Since 1993, board-certified New Jersey otolaryngologist Dr. Scott Kay has been treating patients from the areas of Princeton and Plainsboro at his Central New Jersey area practice.
+Since 1993, board-certified New Jersey otolaryngologist Dr. Scott Kay has been treating patients from the areas of Princeton, Monroe and Plainsboro at his Central New Jersey area practice.
 Patients choose Dr. Kay for elite medical and surgical care relating to ear, nose, and throat issues.
 To schedule a consultation, please contact us today.